AnggaR96s/Reforestation/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.